 Bre Miller, President/General Manager

-The 2017 season marks Bre’s 11th year with the Corvallis Knights.
-This past off-season, Miller was promoted to team president, after four seasons as the Knights general manager.
+The 2019 season marks Bre’s 13th year with the Corvallis Knights.
+In 2017, Miller was promoted to team president, after four seasons as the Knights general manager.
 Bre will continue in her general manager’s role while also acting as the hometown team’s president.

 Miller is also the team’s director of business development.
 She’s worked with the Knights ever since the club moved to Corvallis from Gresham, Oregon; starting as an intern in 2007.
 She was named the club’s 2011 Staff Member of the Year and assumed her general manager’s position in 2012.
 At the time, Bre was the first female general manager in the West Coast League.